Skip to main content

 • Start date - Adds the full time allocation for the budget line in Float on the start date of the Work.
 If the Start date in Karbon (after accounting for the date variable) falls on a weekend it will be moved forward to the Monday.

-• Due date - Adds the full time allocation for the budget line in Float on the due date of the Work.
+• Due date - Adds the full time allocation for the budget line in Float on the due date of the Work and before (i.e. if the time allocation was 15 hours and the due date was a Friday, there would be one allocation on Friday for 7 hours and one on the Thursday before for 8 hours).
 If the Due date in Karbon (after accounting for the date variable) falls on a weekend it will be moved backwards to the Friday.

-• Split evenly - Splits the full time allocation for the budget line in Float across the number of working days between the start and due date (public holidays are not currently supported)
+• Split evenly - Splits the full time allocation for the budget line in Float across the number of working days between the start and due date.

 • Trigger date - Adds the full time allocation for the budget line in Float on the date the rules were satisfied.
 If trigger date (after accounting for the date variable) falls on a weekend it will be moved forwards to the Monday.